A mild way to upcycle plastics used in bottles into fuel and other high-value products

-Category: Climate Hits: 0Plastic is ubiquitous in people's lives.
+Category: Climate Hits: 3Plastic is ubiquitous in people's lives.
 Yet, when plastic-containing items have fulfilled their missions, only a small amount is recycled into new products, which are often of lower quality compared to the original material.
 And, transforming this waste into high-value chemicals requires substantial energy.
 Now, researchers have combined a ruthenium-carbon catalyst and mild, lower-energy reaction conditions to convert plastics used in bottles and other packaging into fuels and chemical feedstock.

 Read more https://www.sciencedaily.com/releases/2021/01/210127140002.htm